+The method for cultivation and stable isotope labelling of Lotus japonicus and Daucus carota hairy roots as well as for isotopolog profiling are described in more detail at Bio-protocol (Keymer et al., 2018).
 To determine lipid transfer from L. japonicus to the fungus we used the carrot root organ culture system (Bécard et al., 1988) to obtain sufficient amounts of fungal material for isotopolog profiling.
 (On petri dishes this was not possible with L. japonicus and in particular the lipid mutants alone).
 One compartment (carrot compartment) of the 2- compartmented petri dish system (Trépanier et al., 2005) was filled with MSR-medium (3% gelrite) containing 10% sucrose to support the shoot-less carrot root, and the other compartment (Lotus compartment) was filled with MSR-medium (3% gelrite) without sucrose.
 Ri T-DNA transformed Daucus carota hairy roots were placed in the carrot compartment.
 1 week later, roots were inoculated with R. irregularis.
 Petri dishes were incubated at constant darkness and 30°C. Within 5 weeks R. irregularis colonized the carrot roots and its extraradical mycelium spread over both compartments of the petri dish and formed spores.
 At this stage two 2 week old L. japonicus seedlings (WT, dis-1, ram2-1) were placed into the Lotus compartment (Figure 8—figure supplement 1).

 The plates were incubated at 24°C (16 hr light/8 hr dark).
 To keep the fungus and root in the dark the petri dishes were covered with black paper.
 3 weeks after Lotus seedlings were placed into the petri dish [U-13C6]glucose (100 mg diluted in 2 ml MSR-medium) (Sigma-Aldrich) was added to the Lotus compartment.
 Therefore, only Lotus roots but not the carrot roots took up label.
 For transfer experiments with carrot roots no Lotus plant was placed into the Lotus compartment and the [U-13C6]glucose was added to the carrot compartment.
 1 week after addition of [U-13C6]glucose the roots were harvested.
 The extraradical mycelium was extracted from the agar using citrate buffer pH 6 and subsequent filtration, after which it was immediately shock-frozen in liquid nitrogen.